 The code also includes extensive guidelines concerning social workers’ termination of services to clients.
 The code focuses primarily on termination of services when clients no longer need services, when clients have not paid an overdue balance, and when social workers leave an employment setting.

 Ethical Responsibilities to Colleagues

-This section of the code addresses issues concerning social workers' relationships with professional colleagues.
-These include respect for colleagues; proper treatment of confidential information shared by colleagues; interdisciplinary collaboration and disputes among colleagues; consultation with colleagues; referral for services; and sexual relationships with and sexual harassment of colleagues.
+This section of the code addresses issues concerning social workers’ relationships with professional colleagues.
+These include respect for colleagues, proper treatment of confidential information shared by colleagues, interdisciplinary collaboration and disputes among colleagues, consultation with colleagues, referral for services, and sexual relationships with and sexual harassment of colleagues.

-The current code particularly strengthens ethical standards pertaining to impaired, incompetent, and unethical colleagues.
+The code includes ethical standards pertaining to impaired, incompetent, and unethical colleagues.
 Social workers who have direct knowledge of a social work colleague's impairment (which may be caused by personal problems, psychosocial distress, substance abuse, or mental health difficulties, and which interferes with practice effectiveness), incompetence, or unethical conduct, are required to consult with that colleague when feasible; assist the colleague in taking remedial action; and if these measures do not address the problem satisfactorily, take action through appropriate channels established by employers, agencies, NASW, licensing bodies, and other professional organizations.

 Ethical Responsibilities in Practice Settings